Join our community

-Students who benefit from the Schools Award will also benefit from participating in paid outreach activities to promote university to students in schools and colleges in Kent and Medway, who might not otherwise consider accessing higher education.
+Students who receive the Partner Schools Award will also benefit from participating in paid School and College Engagement activities.
+These activities promote university to students in schools and colleges in Kent and Medway who might not otherwise consider accessing higher education.

-Students studying on our Mental Health Nursing and Diagnostic Radiography courses will also receive an additional £1,000 per year from the government.
-Additional funding will also be available for childcare.
-You do not have to pay this money back in future.
+Students studying on our Mental Health Nursing and Diagnostic Radiography courses will also receive an additional £1000 per year from the government.

 The Canterbury Christ Church University Advantage Package currently includes: